 When my family moved to the Pacific Northwest over 40 years ago, I was in awe of the trees, the greenery, and the ability to go either to the mountains or the ocean in an easy 2 hour drive.

 Mt.
 St. Helens was 1,300 feet taller back then.

 But I also recall going water skiing in the Willamette River with family friends.
 There were dead eels & fish floating in the polluted river water.
 I remember vacations to Southern California where the smog was so thick you couldn’t see the San Gabriel mountains or the hills of Pasadena from the beach.

 We had our first ever “Earth Day” when I was in high school.
 I later helped SOLV, a new movement to clean up the litter from Oregon’s beaches — concerned citizens volunteering and taking action.

-Fortunately, Portland got their storm water systems fixed.
+Fortunately, Portland got most of their storm water systems fixed.
 Our rivers and streams are cleaner than ever.
 Oregon instituted the “1st in the nation” Bottle Bill, that began a wave of recycling.
 Technology has reduced vehicle emissions so our air is much, much cleaner.
 No more “smog alerts” every summer.
 And when I visit Southern California, I can almost always see the San Gabriel mountains!

 We live in one of the “cleanest” states in the nation, for air quality.

 Washington State accounts for only 1.35 percent of U.S. MMtCO2e, according to 2011 state and nationwide data cited in a 2015 Report by the consulting firm Energy Strategies for the Washington Climate Collaborative.

 We’ve come a long way.
 We ARE cleaner than before.
 Our carbon monoxide emission levels are well below nation standards for air quality!

 Nationally, we’ve seen similar improvements, but note that our air quality here in the Pacific NW is better than national standards — just one reason we live here!